Southwestern Bell

-Southwestern Bell Telephone Company is a wholly owned subsidiary of AT&T. It does business as other d.b.a. names in its operating region, which includes Arkansas, Kansas, Missouri, Oklahoma, Texas, and portions of Illinois.
+Southwestern Bell Telephone Company, LLC is a wholly owned subsidiary of AT&T. It does business as other d.b.a. names in its operating region, which includes Arkansas, Kansas, Missouri, Oklahoma, Texas, and portions of Illinois.
 The company is currently headquartered in Dallas, Texas at One AT&T Plaza.

 History

 Southwestern Bell Telephone traces its roots to The Missouri and Kansas Telephone Company, which was founded in 1882.
-It was consolidated under a single management unit of the Bell System with Southwestern Telegraph and Telephone Company of Texas-Arkansas, Pioneer Telephone and Telegraph Company of Oklahoma, and The Bell Telephone Company of Missouri—also called The Missouri Bell Telephone Company—on March 1, 1912.
+It was consolidated under a single management unit of the Bell System with Southwestern Telegraph and Telephone Company of Texas and Arkansas, Pioneer Telephone and Telegraph Company of Oklahoma, and The Bell Telephone Company of Missouri on March 1, 1912.
 These companies comprised the "Southwestern System" of the Bell System.
 The latter three companies were legally merged into Missouri and Kansas Telephone Company in 1917, which was renamed Southwestern Bell Telephone Company.

 The company was often considered the first step of the AT&T corporate "ladder" before the 1984 breakup of that company.
 While part of the Bell System, it was at times the biggest Bell Operating Company of AT&T's 22 local telephone companies.